comeetie/greed/cran-comments.md

 Dear cran members.

 This submission correspond to version 0.6 of package greed.
-The check results obtained are similar to those of the previous version, except a new note on the doc folder size, which comes from the several vignettes that were added to the package.
+The check results obtained are similar to those of the previous version.

 ## Test environments